phiresky/masters-thesis/content/1_introduction.md

 In recent years and with the advent of deep reinforcement learning, it has become possible to create artificial agents that solve fairly complex tasks both in simulated environments as well as the real world, even when the path to the goal is difficult to identify and the reward is sparse.
-Most of the research however is focused on a single agent interacting with a world, and giving the single agent as much power and flexibility as it needs to solve the task.
-Akin to animal swarms, which often consist of fairly simple and limited individuals, we focus on simple artificial agents that need to cooperate to solve a common task, where the task is either difficult or impossible for a single one of the agents.
+Most of the research, however, is focused on a single agent interacting with a world, and giving the single agent as much power and flexibility as it needs to solve the task.
+Akin to animal swarms, which often consist of fairly simple and limited individuals, we focus on simple artificial agents that need to cooperate to solve a common task, where the task is either difficult or impossible for an individual agent.
 The agents thus need to be able to learn to work together and to act even with the limited information they are able to perceive.

 Swarms of artificial agents can have multiple applications, some inspired by